lseelenbinder/armsim/README.md

 - A Web browser that supports WebSockets Note: Firefox is the browser automatically launched by the simulator.

+Run
+---

+If you just want to run the simulator,

+- Download Go
+- `go get github.com/lseelenbinder/armsim`
+- `armsim`
+- Open http://localhost:4567/ in Firefox or Chrome.

 Build and Test
 -------------